kevinacahalan/COP4331_group_23/README.md

         └── gifs
 ```

+---

 ## API Documentation

 API endpoints are documented at [SwaggerHub](https://app.swaggerhub.com/apis/COP4331_group23/COP4331_group23/1.0.0).

+---

 ## Technical Analysis
 ####  Design pattern for modal interaction:
-<div title="Justice">I</div> made the decision to "brand" opened edit and delete modals with data from the button responsible for opening them.
+I(js) made the decision to "brand" opened edit and delete modals with data from the button responsible for opening them.
 I chose this approach because it seemed the simplest, though not the most orthogonal, implementation to complete.

-##### Detail
+#### Detail
 When a contact is created, the contacts list entry is composed of 4 text-based divs and 2 button divs.
 Those buttons are unique to that table entry, having been created with the database-unique contactId referencing that particular entry in the database.

 On click, both the edit and delete buttons set the contactId data attribute of whichever modal is being opened to the referenced contactId in the button.
 In such a way, the contactId data attribute is 'passed' to the next component along the user interaction cycle.